 - Act in a responsible manner: take your dog in for regular veterinary examinations, including blood work, to rule out medical causation for possible aggressive responding;

 - Recognize warning signs of aggression and seek professional help from a properly qualified animal behavior specialist when the first signs of aggression appear.
 Do not wait until the dog bites someone.
 Behavioral therapy should be started to reduce a dog’s tendencies to bite.
 Part of this therapy may include the use of drugs when necessary.

-- Choose a dog which you know you can physically control; Dogs with strong predatory tendencies (e.g. killing cats) should be kept away from toddlers and children and the dog’s predatory tendencies should to be addressed with behavioral modification;
+- Choose a dog which you know you can physically control; Dogs with strong predatory tendencies (e.g. killing cats) should be kept away from toddlers and children and the dog’s predatory tendencies should be addressed with behavioral modification;

-- If you dog lacks a proven tract record of 100% acceptable and non-aggressive behavior around children, and to a lesser extent around adults, then keep the dog away from children (or adults) who do not know the dog that well; Post warning signs (e.g.”Beware of Dog”) when necessary and use judgement when it comes to the need of possibly warning people that your dog could become aggressive and bite;
+- If you dog lacks a proven track record of 100% acceptable and non-aggressive behavior around children, and to a lesser extent around adults, then keep the dog away from children (or adults) who do not know the dog that well; Post warning signs (e.g.”Beware of Dog”) when necessary and use judgment when it comes to the need of possibly warning people that your dog could become aggressive and bite;

 - If you know you have a dog with aggressive tendencies, make sure the dog can’t escape from your property.
 Mend broken fences, install locks on gates, make sure gates close automatically and properly, instruct service people to close gates, know the whereabouts of your dog when you open a garage door, etc. Use a muzzle when appropriate;

 - In selected cases, reduce the height of a dog’s canine teeth via veterinary surgical procedure;